steemit/steem/doc/devs/api-notes.md

 - Limit access to the API socket to a trusted machine by binding the RPC server to localhost
 - Limit access to the API socket to a trusted LAN by firewall configuration
-- Limit access to particular API's with username/password authentication
+- Limit access to particular APIs with username/password authentication

 The Steem developers recommend using the first of these methods to secure the API by binding to localhost, as follows:

     rpc-endpoint = 127.0.0.1:8090

-Securing specific API's
+Securing specific APIs
 -----------------------

-The problem with securing API's at the network level is that there are deployment scenarios where a node may want to have some API's public, but other API's private.
+The problem with securing APIs at the network level is that there are deployment scenarios where a node may want to have some APIs public, but other APIs private.
-The `steemd` process includes username/password based authentication to individual API's.
+The `steemd` process includes username/password based authentication to individual APIs.

 Since the username/password is sent directly over the wire, you should use a TLS connection when authenticating with username and password.
 TLS connection can be achieved by one of two methods: